 It’s important to note that preliminary studies and medical experts aren’t prepared to assert that early evidence conclusively proves the benefits of CBD.
 In short, the rapid adoption of products with CBD oil for muscle recovery outpaces science.

 But a growing number of pro athletes, from NASCAR racer Jimmy Johnson to UFC great Daniel Cormier, tell success stories about CBD oil and exercise recovery.

 Today, there are two primary options for fitness buffs when it comes to recovery products that contain CBD – topical and oral.

 Topical formulas come in creams, balms, lotions, and gels.
 These products often include pain-fighting ingredients, like menthol or histamine dihydrochloride.
 So if you have a sore knee, that’s where you would apply it.
-CBD bath bombs and salts also fall into the topical category, and most athletes use them for a sense of overall relaxation in a post-workout routine.

 Oral hemp-extract products include CBD oil capsules, edibles like CBD infused gummies, and CBD oil tinctures.
 Athletes typically use these products to support recovery after strenuous training or competition.

 Should You Use CBD Before or After Workout?
-Which is Best?
+Which Is Best?

 As we mentioned above, sleep is a huge factor in recovery and building muscle.
 Some sports scientists even call sleep the ultimate performance enhancer.

 So if you exercise first thing in the morning, your nightly routine doubles as your pre-workout routine.
 Sleep formulas with added CBD can help you get the rest you need to give your all when the sun rises.

 You also have to consider how long it takes for CBD to begin doing its work.
 For example, oral products like capsules and gummies take time to digest.